The local property market in the post Covid 19 era

 However, most forecasters expect labour market conditions to weaken significantly in the quarters ahead as a result of the aftereffects of the pandemic and as government support schemes wind down.
 If this comes to pass, it would likely dampen housing activity once again in the quarters ahead.”

-Economic actions have not quite followed those predictions in September, but the market remains pensive and hesitant.
+Economic actions have not quite followed those predictions in September 2020.

 For the biggest financial decision you make, with regards to a property, good local professional advice is vital in these uncertain times